-- C) The project site is located within the Warren College Neighborhood in the UC San Diego West Campus, and as such is surrounded by academic buildings associated with the Jacobs School of Engineering.
+C) The project site is located within the Warren College Neighborhood in the UC San Diego West Campus, and as such is surrounded by academic buildings associated with the Jacobs School of Engineering.
 There are no educational facilities between elementary and high school within 0.25 miles of the project site.
 Additionally, there are currently no childcare facilities within 0.25 miles of the project site; however, development under the 2004 LRDP could include the construction of additional childcare facilities.
 While minimal amounts hazardous materials (e.g., cleaning solvents, pesticides, etc.) waste could be used in associated with the proposed parking structure, these materials would not exist in quantities significant enough to pose a risk to occupants of the West Campus or the campus community.
-Compliance with federal and State regulations pertaining to hazardous wastes, including the CEQA Guidelines Section 15186, along with the existing campus programs, practices, and procedures would ensure that all risks associated with hazardous materials or wastes would remain less than significant. - D) A records search of federal, State, and county hazardous waste lists and databases was conducted for the campus as part of the 2004 LRDP Program EIR (Ninyo and Moore 2003).
-At least two cases of Leaking Underground Storage Tanks (LUSTs) were identified in or adjacent to the West Campus (San Diego County Department of Environmental Health [DEH] No. H02535-012 and H12902-002) at the intersections of Gilman Drive and Myers
+Compliance with federal and State regulations pertaining to hazardous wastes, including the CEQA Guidelines Section 15186, along with the existing campus programs, practices, and procedures would ensure that all risks associated with hazardous materials or wastes would remain less than significant.

-Drive and La Jolla Village Drive and Villa La Jolla Drive.
+D) A records search of federal, State, and county hazardous waste lists and databases was conducted for the campus as part of the 2004 LRDP Program EIR (Ninyo and Moore 2003).
+At least two cases of Leaking Underground Storage Tanks (LUSTs) were identified in or adjacent to the West Campus (San Diego County Department of Environmental Health [DEH] No. H02535-012 and H12902-002) at the intersections of Gilman Drive and Myers Drive and La Jolla Village Drive and Villa La Jolla Drive.
 However, these LUSTs are located approximately 0.25 miles and 0.75 miles from the project site, respectively.
 Additionally, H02535-012 is considered case closed, with low likelihood for environmental concern, and H12902-002 is a Mobile Service Station, which based on activities performed to date, more information is needed to determine whether the release presented an environmental concern.
 No new hazardous waste sites have been identified in the vicinity of the project site since the 2004 LRDP Program EIR was certified (California EnviroStor 2017).

 Although the project site is located within an area of historic military use (i.e., Camp Callan), portions of the project site and surrounding areas have been developed and have undergone extensive grading in the eastern portion of the project site as part of the development of surface parking lot P503, and construction and placement of utilities to the west of P503 as part of the upgrades to the Geisel Library.
 As identified in the 2004 LRDP Program EIR, the likelihood of uncovering munitions or ordnance and creating impacts to the public or environment is extremely low.
-As identified in the 2004 LRDP Program EIR, the likelihood of uncovering hazardous materials and creating potential harm to the public or environment would likely not occur and impacts would be less than significant.
-Nevertheless, if encountered during construction, all hazardous materials would be removed and disposed of according to all applicable federal and state regulations in coordination with the UC San Diego EH&S office consistent with 2004 LRDP Program EIR Mitigation Measure Haz-4C.
+UC San Diego developed a Soils Management Policy and Ammunitions Awareness Program to further ensure safety on campus, particularly for Camp Matthews south of the project site.
+While the project site is not located within the old Camp Matthews property, if ordnance was discovered during construction all relevant procedures described in the UC San Diego Formerly Used Defense Site (FUDS) program would be implemented, as appropriate.
+These procedures can be accessed and viewed at: http://blink.ucsd.edu/safety/environment/outdoor/FUDS/index.html.
+If encountered during construction, all hazardous materials, including ordnance, would be removed and disposed of according to all applicable federal and state regulations in coordination with the UC San Diego EH&S office consistent with 2004 LRDP Program EIR Mitigation Measure Haz-4C.
+Therefore, as identified in the 2004 LRDP Program EIR, the likelihood of uncovering hazardous materials and creating potential harm to the public or environment would likely not occur and impacts would be less than significant.